pygame-web/pygbag/README.md

 ```

-Now navigate to http://localhost:8000 with a modern Browser
+Now navigate to http://localhost:8000 with a modern Browser.

-v8 based browser are preferred ( chromium/brave/chrome ... )
+v8 based browsers are preferred ( chromium/brave/chrome ... )
-because imposing some baseline restrictions on WebAssembly loading.
+because they set baseline restrictions on WebAssembly loading.
+using them while testing ensure proper operation on all browsers.

 NOTES: